thompsonseanr/Arch-Utility-Scripts/README.md

 # Arch-Utility-Scripts

 These are simple scripts written primarily for whenever I am performing Arch upgrades.

-**Note:** I used this guide for my installation.
-[How To Install Arch Linux Step by Step With Screenshots](https://computingforgeeks.com/install-arch-linux-with-lvm-on-uefi-system/)
+**Note:** I used this guide for my installation: [How To Install Arch Linux Step by Step With Screenshots](https://computingforgeeks.com/install-arch-linux-with-lvm-on-uefi-system/)

+**Disclaimer:** These scripts are meant to work with the setup illustrated in the link above.
+Everyone's system is slightly different so they are not meant to be merely cloned and run.

 **makebak:** script for making an lvm snapshot of my root directory prior to major upgrades.